hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 Running from the GUI.

-1. First check the XHost_SpineLeaf.ini file and make sure that the correct line is uncommented to run in GUI.
+1. First check the ini_generated.ini file and make sure that the correct line is uncommented to run in GUI.
 	- The path changes when running from command line to GUI.
-2. Click on the XHost_SpineLeaf.ini file and hit the OMNeT++ run button at the top of the editor.
+2. Click on the ini_generated.ini file and hit the OMNeT++ run button at the top of the editor.

 Running from the command line.

-1. First check the XHost_SpineLeaf.ini file and make sure that the correct line is uncommented to run in the command line.
+1. First check the ini_generated.ini file and make sure that the correct line is uncommented to run in the command line.

 2. Now open the mingwen terminal and go to Spine-Leaf-ManualDCN directory.